NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-report`: "By header", "By state" and "By timestamp" sorters.
 * `smos-github`: An "import" command for importing github issues and pull requests into a smos project.
+* `smos` and `smos-query`: The work report now warns against projects without a next state.

 ### Changed